AbdulAhadSiddiqui11/AbdulAhadSiddiqui11/README.md

 - 🔭 I’m currently working at Deloitte as a Software Engineer;
 - 💼 I’m open to work - please drop me an email at the address below;
 - 💬 Ask me about anything, I am happy to help;
+- 🌎 Check out my portfolio [here](https://www.abdulahadsiddiqui.com/);
-- 📫 Reach out to me at abdulahadsiddiqui011@gmail.com;
+- 📫 Reach out to me at contact@abdulahadsiddiqui.com;
-- 📝 Come, connect with me on [LinkedIn](https://www.linkedin.com/in/abdulahadsiddiqui11/).
+- 📝 Come, connect with me on [LinkedIn](https://www.linkedin.com/in/abdulahadsiddiqui11/);

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>